Cooperative Community Fund

 CULVER CITY (October 24, 2018) - After receiving a record number of applications, Co+opportunity has awarded the 2018 Co+opportunity Cooperative Community Fund (CCF) Grant to two admirable Los Angeles organizations: SoLA Food Co-op and GrowGood.
 The grants were presented to the organizations at Co+opportunity’s Owner Annual Meeting in Culver City on October 21, 2018.

 Co+opportunity’s CCF, in conjunction with the Twin Pines Cooperative Foundation, serves as a means for co-op owners and shoppers to make meaningful donations to organizations within the community.
 Each October, Co+opportunity awards a grant from the interest earned on the fund to a Los Angeles area organization working on issues relating to sustainable agriculture and organic food, hunger and social issues, environmental protection and cooperatives.
-Last year’s recipient of the CCF Grant was the UCLA Student Food Collective, a student-owned, cooperatively run market and cafe.
+The recipient of the CCF Grant in 2017 was the UCLA Student Food Collective, a student-owned, cooperatively run market and cafe.

 SoLA Food Co-op is a growing organization working to provide a source for natural, organic, non-GMO food in South Los Angeles by opening a full-service grocery store.
 Aiming to empower the community through shared ownership, educational opportunities, and social engagement, SoLA Food Co-op is in the beginning phases of forming itself into a viable cooperatively organized business.